GautamDeepak/GEARS/Intro_RS_Prac05.md

 //Add true-clour composite to map Map.addLayer(anImage, {bands: ['B4', 'B3', 'B2'],min:0, max: 3000, gamma:1.4}, 'True colour image');

-//Choose bands that you want to include in the spectral reflectance curve and define feature collection to use var bandsToPlot = anImage.select('B[1-7]'); // we are creating new image with only these bands var landscapeRegions = ee.FeatureCollection([water,urban,forest]);
+//Choose bands that you want to include in the spectral reflectance curve var bandsToPlot = anImage.select('B[1-7]');
+// Define the feature collection to use to extract the spectral reflectance curve var landscapeRegions = ee.FeatureCollection([water,urban,forest]);

 // Create the reflectance chart var reflectanceChart = ui.Chart.image.regions({
     image:bandsToPlot, // the image where to grab the reflectance data from regions:landscapeRegions, // the regions within the image to sample from reducer:ee.Reducer.mean(), // the reducer here we compute mean reflectance
     seriesProperty: 'label'}); // use the labelproperty we defined earlier as the legend

 // Now print the chart.
 You need to print to actually see the chart print(reflectanceChart);

 // Define a list of Landsat-8 wavelengths for X-axis labels. var wavelengths = [443, 482, 562, 655, 865, 1609, 2201];